 What is X-Flight?

-X-Flight is the personal blog of Brian D. Wendt, a mechanical engineer and former airline pilot.
+X-Flight is the personal blog of Brian D. Wendt, a mechanical engineer and airline transport pilot.
 X-Flight is about designing, building and flying all types of experimental aircraft.

 Why Build an Airplane?